ikhorn/plget/README.md

 ~~~

 In this case plget has to be running on workstation and on testing board.
-It's called external latency mode because it measures latency of testing board
+It measures round trip time based on NICs h/w timestamps.
+And in the same time
-using timestamps of workstation.
-But in the same time the latencies on board
-itself are also measured, both tx and rx, as packet is echoed with testing
+the latencies on board itself are also measured, both TX and RX, as packet is
-board.
-Packets are sent in order, the new packet is not sent till last packet
+echoed with testing board.
+Packets are sent in order, the new packet is not sent
-has not been received back.
-Can be useful if tx and rx latencies should be
+till last packet has not been received back.
+Can be useful if TX and RX
-measured for 2 different boards, twice faster.
+latencies should be measured for 2 different boards, twice faster.

 For all examples run phc2sys, to keep PHC and system clock in sync, if h/w
 timestamping is supported ofc: